bleedx-93/Camus/README.md

 - Dynamic API resolution for bypassing static analysis
 - Zero detection rate (at the moment of speaking)

-How to Use:
+Usage:
-Run the program alongside with the IP address and port as inputs for example: Camus.exe 192.168.1.1 555
+- Run the program alongside with the IP address and port as inputs for example: Camus.exe 192.168.1.1 555

  <img src="Image/Antiscan.png" width="500">